History Trail

 have just been watermeadows there is note of a witness -

 wealthy local family; Walter Julien.
-He was a witness in a deed concerning St Margaret 's Almshouses in Pamphill and given the earlier part of the text above -
+He was a witness in a deed concerning St Margaret 's Almshouses in Pamphill.
+As most bridges were maintained -

-Since Julians Bridge originated as a structure in the 1400s -
+Since a bridge here originated as a structure in the 1400s or earlier -

-relate the family name of Julien to the original provision of the bridge and its maintenance.
+it may therefore be quite reasonable to relate the family name of Julien to the original provision of a bridge here (and its maintenance) with them maybe owning land along the river

 Wimborne -